Why were utility shutoffs for nonpayment paused?

 In total, Long Beach residential customers currently owe $12.7 million in unpaid water, gas, sewer and refuse bills.
 In fairness to all ratepayers, Long Beach Utilities will pursue unpaid balances accumulated in the past three years.

-Residential utility shutoffs for customers with unpaid debt will resume starting Aug.
+Residential utility shutoffs for customers with unpaid debt resumed on Aug.
 15, 2023.

 Ample advance notice will be provided to account holders ahead of any shutoffs and customers will have the opportunity to avoid shutoff by either paying any outstanding balance in full or, if unable to pay, by enrolling in a payment plan.